Same-sex marriage (SSM) and domestic partnerships in Oregon.

 "We still stand by what we believe from the beginning.
 I’m not sure what future holds, but as far as where we’re at right now ... it’s almost as if the state is hostile toward Christian businesses."
 15

 His speculation does not seem to be accurate.
-The Bureau is apparently hostile towards any business that discriminates against customers on the basis of the latter's race, religion, gender, sexual orientation, etc. We see no evidence that the Bureau has singled out Christians for special treatment.
+The Bureau applies state law evenly and rules against any business that discriminates against customers on the basis of the latter's skin color, race, religion, gender, sexual orientation, etc. We see no evidence that the Bureau has singled out Christians for special treatment.

 The Bureau issued a statement, saying: